mohamed7372/todo-list-algeria-2.0/README.md

 ## 🌟 Event Name

-This workshop is part of the **Algeria 2.0** event happening on **21st November 2024**.
+This workshop is part of the **Algeria 2.0** event happening on **21st November 2024 at 9:00 a.m**.
 The event is one of the biggest tech conferences in the region, bringing together developers, tech enthusiasts, and industry professionals.

 ## 🚀 Getting Started